 Do Students Stay or Do They Go

-What are this college’s student retention and transfer rates?
+What are the student retention and transfer rates?

 First let’s cover what retention and transfer rates actually are.
-According FAFSA.edu
+According to the Department of Education

 , the percentage of first-time, first-year undergraduate students who continue at the same school the following year is the retention rate.
 A transfer rate example would be a student in a four-year degree program that decides to go to another college within six years.

 If both rates were high, you may ask about the student support programs offered.
 For instance, does the school with the low retention rate have free tutoring?
 Is the college with the high transfer rate located in a more rural city?
 Do they offer student activities during the weekends?

 If one of your top college choices has a low retention rate or a high transfer rate, be curious!
 Both the retention and transfer rates could be a hidden (and true) look into colleges’ student support systems.